EricDriussi/co-author/README.md

 Sort authors alphabetically by signature (`username <email>`).

-If not used it will respect the order in the `authors` file.
+If not used it will respect the order in the `authors.csv` file.